ashmamd/2020SmartKart/reports/sprint_01.md

 * Project Manager - Darsh Patel
   * (add more bullet points or paragraph)
 * Jr. Developer - Kajal Patel
   * First, I sat down with UI/UX Developer to design the user-friendly front end of our Web App.
 Together, we designed the homepage of our Web App.
-Taking every detail in encounter such as language preferred by the customer, symbols to navigate to an induvial page, a microphone on top right hand side to make the process of checkout faster and convenient.
+Taking every detail in encounter such as language preferred by the customer, symbols to navigate to an individual page, a microphone on top right hand side to make the process of checkout faster and convenient.
 As the UI/UX Developer was designing the page, I was taking notes of each element in detail to pass on the information to the Developer.
 Using Trello and Slack, I successfully attached the word document of the notes so the Developer can start coding.

   * Homepage:
     * A background image of a grocery store